HosseinEbrahimiK/ChessGPT2/README.md

 # ChessGPT2
 I instruction fine-tuned Llama 2 13B-hf Large Language Model (LLM) to play chess.
 I used BitsAndBytes to load the llama 2 in 4-bit int quantization and LoRA to fine-tune low-rank adaptors.
 I also utilized Hugging Face's accelerate package to be able to train on multiple GPUs.

-I added a simple instruction 'Predict the next move in this chess game' as a prompt to the beginning of each game sample.
+I added a simple instruction `Predict the next move in this chess game`` as a prompt to the beginning of each game sample.

 ## Dastaset